City Ballet COVID-19 Update

 In The Mean Time…

-Due to our studios closing beginning March 17, some employees are working remotely, however, one staff member will maintain limited office hours for phone calls and emails on Mondays, Tuesdays and Thursdays between the hours of 11am to 2pm.
-We ask that class inquires be sent to firstname.lastname@example.org and all other ticketing questions be sent to email@example.com.
+Some employees are working remotely, however, one staff member will maintain limited office hours for phone calls and emails on Mondays through Fridays between the hours of 9am to 12pm and 3pm to 6:30pm.
+We ask that class inquires be sent to firstname.lastname@example.org and ticketing questions be sent to email@example.com and other general questions be sent to firstname.lastname@example.org.

 On behalf of everyone at City Ballet – dancers, musicians, staff and faculty – we truly appreciate your investment in City Ballet.
 Together we can ensure City Ballet will be here to provide its artistry with the community when this crisis is over.